ialbert/biostar-central/README.md

 Content may be deleted (marked invisible to users) or destroyed (removed from the database).

-A post submitted for deletion will be destroyed only if the author requests the deletion and the post does not have any followups (answers/comments) associated with it.
+A post submitted for deletion will be destroyed only if the author requests the deletion and the post does not have any follow-ups (answers/comments) associated with it.
 Deleted top level posts are marked invisible to regular users.

 Code Layout